hitd/hitd/Readme.md

 The two routers could be the same, or they could be different.

 ### Give me some Code

-I know, if like me you like more code than long speech, you are right know very frustrated.
+I know, if prefere code than long speech, you are right know very frustrated.
 The wait is over, you'll find below code samples for coding components.

 ## Client